 5. Weight Loss

-It’s really quite incredible how this process works.
+It’s really quite incredible how the sauna can encourage weight loss.
 Essentially, as you heat up and sweat, toxins leave and you burn calories, thus triggering weight loss.
-In fact, The Journal of the American Medical Association found that one infrared sauna weight loss session burned up to 600 calories.
+In fact, the Journal of the American Medical Association found that one infrared sauna weight loss session burned up to 600 calories.

-Dr. Richard Beever studied the effects of the infrared sauna on patients who had diabetes.
-Subjects were asked to attend 20 minute sauna sessions, three times a week, over a 3-month period and to not make any other lifestyle changes.
-Waist and hip circumference were measured within 1-3 days of the final sauna session.
+A 2010 study led by Dr. Richard Beever and published in the Canadian Journal of Diabetes examined the effects of the infrared sauna on patients with diabetes.
+Subjects were asked to attend 20-minute sauna sessions, three times a week, over a three-month period – and to not make any other lifestyle changes.
+Waist and hip circumference were measured within one-to-three days of the final sauna session.
 There was a trend toward 2.33 centimeters lost in waist circumference.
 This was after only three months!

 While not a magic bullet, 20 percent of people with Hashimoto’s in my survey of 2332 readers reported improved weight after using a sauna!